catalyst-cooperative/pudl/README.rst

     $ pudl_etl pudl-work/settings/etl_example.yml

-This will generate a bundle of tabular data packages in ``pudl-work/datapkg/pudl-example``
+This generates a bundle of tabular data packages in ``pudl-work/datapkg/pudl-example``

 Tabular data packages are made up of CSV and JSON files.
 They're relatively